leyserkids/installedApps/README.md

 Simple plugin that implement following two features:
 * detect special packages whether install on android device
 * returns all of the installed apps, their names and their packages on android devices.
+* check whether the Remote Push Notification is enabled.

 ##Install